vam2004/ps-mega-2023/schema.md

 - openjdk 20 (install with `pacman -S jdk-openjdk`
 - postgresql

-Obs.: the code was test in the arch linux, and is not supposed to run on windows
+Obs.: the code was tested in the arch linux, and is not supposed to run on windows

 Isolated development dependencies:
 - docker (recent version)

 The following command will create the directory structure

     ./install.sh

 This shell scripts doesn't create by default following required directory: